-This is the last installment of my eating disorder series, Eating Disorders in Children, and I am ending with how to prevent eating disorders.
+This is the last installment of my eating disorder series, Eating Disorders in Children, and I’m ending with how to prevent eating disorders.
 In Part 1, I started with defining the different types of eating disorders commonly found in children.

-Despite this, there is also an environmental component, which means the environment in which a child is raised can encourage or discourage the development of an eating disorder.
+Despite this, there’s also an environmental component, which means the environment in which a child is raised can encourage or discourage the development of an eating disorder.

-Actions that Encourage Eating Disorders
+Actions that Promote Eating Disorders